Shreeya-R/data-analytics-power-bi-report406/README.md

 ### Building a Star Schema Data Model
 Relationships between tables are vital in order to understand insights and create visualisations with the data in the future.
 A star schema model is one such model that highlights and utilises these relationships and this is the type that I will be utilising for this project.

 Firstly, the 'fact' table and 'dimension' tables need to be identified.
-Typically, the 'fact' table contains quantitative and transactional data, whilst the 'dimension' tables store descriptive atttributes.
+Typically, the 'fact' table contains quantitative and transactional data, whilst the 'dimension' tables store descriptive attributes.
 Moreover, each 'dimension' table directly connects to the 'fact' table, which creates a star like diagram as the schema suggests.
 In this case, our 'Orders' table will be out 'fact' table and all other tables will be 'dimension' tables.

 All relationships in the below star schema are one-to-many and of single-filter direction, which the many side connected to the 'Orders' table.